KUL-RSDA/AquaCrop/README.md

 ## LIS integration

-The distribution of AquaCrop v.7.0 within LIS is currently being reviewed and will be accessible after approval of an upcoming pull request to NASA via the [Land Information System (LIS) GitHub page](https://github.com/NASA-LIS/LISF).
+The distribution of AquaCrop v.7.0 within NASA's LIS is currently being reviewed and will be accessible after approval of an upcoming pull request to NASA via the [LIS GitHub page](https://github.com/NASA-LIS/LISF).

 ## Citation